 5. Use Silicone Sheets or Gel

 Silicone products are widely recommended for scar treatment.
 Nevertheless, they hydrate the scar and reduce its appearance by flattening and fading it.
 Thus, start using silicone sheets or gel.
-Once the wound has fully healed and your surgeon gives the go-ahead.
+Once the wound has fully healed and your surgeon will give the go-ahead.

 Manage Scarring After Tummy Tuck – Lifestyle Changes Guide Tips